Deck Restoration, Sanding, and Oiling

 Mandatory during all power sanding — sanders produce 80–95 dB(A).
 Class 3 minimum.
 Belt sanders and floor sanders louder than orbital sanders.
 Hearing protection required for ALL workers within noise zone, not just operator.

-Anti-vibration gloves during sanding reduce HAVS exposure by 20–64 % (greatest reduction with orbital sanders).
-Chemical-resistant nitrile gloves for handling deck oils, stains, and coatings — check SDS for specific glove material requirements.
+Anti-vibration gloves during sanding reduce HAVS exposure by 20–64 % (greatest reduction with orbital sanders) per AS/NZS 2161.3:2020 (mechanical risks).
+Chemical-resistant nitrile gloves to AS/NZS 2161.10.1:2024 for handling deck oils, stains, and coatings — check SDS for specific glove material requirements.
+General glove requirements per AS/NZS 2161.1:2016.
 Waterproof gloves for pressure washing.
 Remove gloves before operating rotating tools where entanglement is possible.

 Training & Emergency